J-Term Seminar: Great Cities

-France • The Netherlands • The Czech Republic • Italy
+Italy • France • The Netherlands • Czech Republic

-IAU’s January Term Traveling Seminar is designed for students interested in an academic and cultural experience in France, the Netherlands, the Czech Republic, and Italy.
+IAU’s Great Cities J-Term Traveling Seminar is designed for students interested in an academic and cultural experience in Italy, France, the Netherlands, and the Czech Republic.
 Students explore major cities across Europe using literature and the arts as a guide to understanding the rise and establishment of the urban setting.
 Through readings and media studies, students examine the artistic process from inspiration to creation.
 Site visits and guided tours then allow students to experience the historical, geographical, and demographical foundations that inform the fictional representations of European cities and their impact on perceptions of those cities today.
-Students have the opportunity to learn from and exchange their observations with experts from IAU as well as distinguished on-site scholars and local guides in order to frame their own perception of the cities and these cities’ representation through the arts.
+Students have the opportunity to learn from and exchange their observations with experts from IAU as well as distinguished on-site scholars and local guides in order to frame their own perceptions of the cities and these cities’ representation through the arts.

 Students can choose one of the following courses: